Genivia/ugrep/README.md

     ugrep -Q -C5 -e TODO main.cpp

+To view and search the contents of an archive (e.g. zip, tarball):

+    ugrep -Q -z archive.tar.gz

-To interactively select files from `project.zip` to decompress with `unzip`, using selection mode (press Enter):
+To interactively select files from `project.zip` to decompress with `unzip`, using ugrep query selection mode (press Enter to select lines):

     unzip project.zip `zipinfo -1 project.zip | ugrep -Q`